slnsw/common-sip/specification.md

   - **(M)** Payload-Oxum -- bagging software should generate this.
   - Version -- common SIP spec version, if not provided the latest version is assumed.

-The MD5 values contained in the bag manifest will be carried all the way through to ingestion in the digital preservation system and will be used to verify fixity of files at the completion of ingest.
+The MD5 values contained in the bag manifest should be carried all the way through to ingestion in the digital preservation system and should be used by the digital preservation system to verify fixity of files at the completion of ingest.

 Any additional fields in bag-info.txt will be ignored except for the purpose of contributing to the overall file hash value during checksum validation when bag-info.txt is listed in tagmanifest-md5.txt as part of a standard bag validation process.